 Two Methods of Proposing Amendments

 Article V provides two ways to propose amendments.
-The first, and only method that has ever been used, is for two-thirds of each House of Congress to pass an Amendment resolution and send it to the States for ratification.
+The first, and only method that has ever been used, is for two-thirds of each House of Congress to pass a resolution proposing an amendment and send it to the States for ratification.
+If 3/4 of the states ratify, then the proposal becomes part of the Constitution.
 The President, whose position is defined in Article II, has no official role in the amendment process.

 The second method is for two-thirds of the State legislatures to apply to Congress to call a Convention for the proposing of Amendments.
-The Amendment does not provide Congress discretion once the 2/3 threshold is reached.
-Article V indicates that “Congress shall” call the convention.
+Article V does not provide Congress discretion once the 2/3 threshold is reached.
+Article V directs that “Congress shall” call the convention.
 This method has never been used, though its existence is credited with ratification of the 17th Amendment providing for the popular election of Senators.

 In the book The Sword of Liberty, author Loren J. Enns, combines an action/adventure story with a message about the value of a Convention to Propose Amendments.
 It is both entertaining and educational.